 By 1963, Assumption University transitioned into a non-denominational university, the University of Windsor.

 The University of Windsor Faculty of Law was founded four years later and welcomed its first class in 1968.

-Windsor Law has grown dramatically since those early years, reaching an annual enrollment of 700 students and 32 full-time professors.
+Windsor Law has grown dramatically since those early years, reaching an annual enrollment of approximately 700 students and 36 full-time professors.